HITOA/ShaderCrossCompiler/README.md

       --msl         Only output metal shader
       --all         Output all shader format (shortcut)
-      --aggregate   Output all shader format in one file
+      --aggregate   Output all shader format in one file --info        Write reflection shader info in a .json

 ```